jamescherti/minimal-emacs.d/README.md

 ```

 ### Interesting articles

+- [Fixing Slow Scrolling in Emacs display-line-numbers-mode](https://www.jamescherti.com/emacs-display-line-numbers-mode-performance/): The display-line-numbers-mode and global-display-line-numbers-mode modes render line numbers in the margin of an Emacs window.
+Line-number display is implemented in the core C display engine, avoiding the overhead of legacy Elisp overlays like linum-mode.
+Despite the native C implementation, and even after configuring Emacs scrolling for better usability, specific configurations can still trigger expensive Lisp evaluations during the interactive command loop, vertical scrolling, and buffer initialization.
+This article outlines configurations that avoid unnecessary width calculations and initialization scans.

 - [Optimizing Emacs startup - Guide to deferred package loading with use-package](https://www.jamescherti.com/emacs-startup-defer-use-package-performance/): As an Emacs user, your configuration can easily grow from a few lightweight adjustments to a massive, hundred-package IDE.
 Without careful management, Emacs startup time can degrade from sub-second execution to several seconds, or minutes, in the worst cases.
 Eager package loading is one common source of startup overhead.
 This guide explains how Emacs loads libraries, how use-package configures package loading, and how deferred loading can reduce startup time.